willGuimont/AudioCV/README.md

 # AudioCV
-Play piano with colored stuff
+Play piano with colored stuff via your webcam